-- (2) All snowmobile routes shall be appropriately marked with signs designating such routes. - (3) The speed limit on the roads listed in subsection (1) of this section shall be the same as that established for other motor vehicles operating on such roads, unless marked by specific snowmobile speed limit signs. - (4) The roads listed as routes in subsection (1) of this section are to be used only for the purpose of ingress and egress to established snowmobile trails, between such trails, or to/from places of business or residence located along the route.
-It is not intended that roads listed in subsection (1) of this section should be used as a snowmobile trail as defined herein. - (5) The shoulder of all town roads not listed in subsection (1) of this section may be used as an access route as defined herein to travel the shortest distance necessary to/from a place of residence or lodging and the nearest snowmobile trail or route.
-Snowmobiles may legally cross but are otherwise prohibited from operation on U.S. Highway 45, State Highway 32, and County Road A. - (6) Violation of the provisions of this section shall be punished by a forfeiture consistent with current state standards. - (7) Nothing contained in this section shall be deemed inconsistent with the provisions of Wis.
+- (2) All snowmobile routes shall be appropriately marked with signs designating such routes. - (3) The speed limit on the roads listed in subsection (1) of this section shall be the same as that established for other motor vehicles operating on such roads, unless marked by specific snowmobile speed limit signs. - (4) The shoulder of all town roads not listed in subsection (1) of this section may be used as an access route as defined herein to travel the shortest distance necessary to/from a place of residence or lodging and the nearest snowmobile trail or route.
+Snowmobiles may legally cross but are otherwise prohibited from operation on U.S. Highway 45, State Highway 32, and County Road A. - (5) Violation of the provisions of this section shall be punished by a forfeiture consistent with current state standards. - (6) Nothing contained in this section shall be deemed inconsistent with the provisions of Wis.
 Stats. ch.
 350.

-(Code 1987, § 7.04; Ord. of 2-21-2012; Ord. of 12-4-2012)
+(Code 1987, § 7.04; Ord. of 2-21-2012; Ord. of 12-4-2012; Ord. of 12-16-2014)